bosentan - oral, Tracleer (cont.)

 USES: Bosentan is used to treat high blood pressure in the lungs (pulmonary arterial hypertension).
 This condition is thought to be caused by increased levels of a certain natural substance (endothelin-1).
 This medication blocks the effects of endothelin-1, thereby helping to decrease the blood pressure in the lungs, slow the worsening of symptoms from the disease, and improve your ability to exercise.

 SIDE EFFECTS: See also Warning section.Dizziness, flushing, upset stomach, or tiredness may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: fast/pounding heartbeat, extreme tiredness, swelling of the ankles/feet, sudden/unexplained weight gain.Tell your doctor immediately if any of these rare but very serious side effects occur: fainting, shortness of breath, coughing up blood.A very serious allergic reaction to this drug is rare.
+Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: fast/pounding heartbeat, extreme tiredness, swelling of the ankles/feet, sudden/unexplained weight gain.Tell your doctor immediately if any of these rare but very serious side effects occur: fainting, shortness of breath, coughing up blood.In men, this medication can decrease sperm production, which may affect the ability to father a child.
+Talk to your doctor for more details.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration